d-t-n/statistical-machine-learning/README.md

 Overall, this project would provide an opportunity to develop a deeper understanding of probability distributions and their application in machine learning algorithms.
 It would also allow them to gain hands-on experience in implementing machine learning algorithms and applying probability distributions to real-world datasets.

-### Project 2: Predicting Housing Prices Using Supervised Learning Algorithms
+### Project 2: Predicting housing prices with supervised learning - Linear Regression

 1. Problem Definition:
 The goal of this project is to build a machine learning model that can predict housing prices based on various features such as location, size, number of rooms, etc. This is an important problem in real estate as it can help both buyers and sellers make informed decisions about the value of a property.